YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGNAMBAD, Trigger initialization failed.
 Error while processing ^#t(tttt,cccc)

-Run Time/MUPIP Error: A trigger operation encountered a trigger definition for trigger with an apparent internal inconsistency while looking for characteristic cccc of type tttt.
+Run Time/MUPIP Error: A trigger operation encountered a trigger definition for a trigger with an apparent internal inconsistency while looking for characteristic cccc of type tttt.

 Action: Delete and redefine the trigger in question.
 Consult with the group responsible for database integrity at your operation to discuss what actions might have led to this error.